Quadratic Form Matrix of Kernel-based Variance Estimator

 The quadratic form matrix for the variance estimator,

-with dimension equal to the length of x
+with dimension equal to the length of x.
+The resulting

 using attr(Q, 'bandwidth')